wavelet-space/vault/source/memoirs/collection.md

 bibliography:
   - ../references.bib
 ---
-# References
+# Collection

-Personal catalog of articles, books, movies, games, and events.
+Personal collection of articles, books, movies, games, and events.

 (Manually maintained and ever growing list of books and articles to keep my reading archived and myselforganized and focused.)